Why Remote Business Needs Professional Email

 Price is obviously a big factor in choosing the right email service.
 But also take a moment to make sure you’re really getting value by choosing the right plan.
 You may be a solopreneur or small business that only needs one or two inboxes and limited memory now, but once we’re clear of the current situation, you may want to grow and add more.
 So think about how flexible the plans and services you’re considering are.

-These are undoubtedly difficult times for many, but that’s all the more reason to think about the future and look for the best options available to you.
+These are undoubtedly difficult times for many, but that’s all the more reason to think about the future and look for the best email hosting for remote businesses.

 You can share emails, documents and spreadsheets, appointments, contacts, task lists and more… to get more done from one simple interface.
 So always consider these extra options when you get the chance.
 The right email plan can actually drive efficiency across businesses.

-Of course, you won’t build customer trust if your emails and files aren’t secure.
-So look for providers that offer decent safety measures.
+Of course, you won’t build customer trust if your emails and files aren’t protected.
+So pay attention to secure email providers that offer decent safety measures for businesses.
 Things like anti-spam protection as standard are important — the last thing you need when you’re trying to take your email to the next level is your own inbox groaning under the weight of unwanted spam.

 On an even more serious note, you should also make sure your inbox is safe from hackers and cybercriminals trying to break in.
 You may think it’s only the major multinationals with swollen bank accounts that come into these criminals’ crosshairs.
 But more and more it’s small businesses that are falling victim.
 That’s why 2FA is now a must for any business email.